argianardi/saleFood/README.md

 - React Icons <br/>
   React Icons was chosen because it provides a collection of popular icons as React components, which makes it easy to use icons in the application without having to manually create SVGs.
 - Eslint <br/>
   Using ESLint can help in finding and fixing problems with javascript code.
-The Airbnb rules list provides an excellent starting point and can save many hours of work.
+The Eslint rules list provides an excellent starting point and can save many hours of work.

 ## 🌐 Deployment